Rwanda fires 200 police officers accused of corruption

-KIGALI, Rwanda — Rwanda's government has dismissed 200 police officers implicated in corruption as the East African country strives to maintain its …
+Rwanda's government has dismissed 200 police officers implicated in corruption as the East African country strives to maintain its reputation as largely …

 Rwanda fires 200 police officers accused of corruption